keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 ### Watch workload state

-When the Lifecycle Toolkit detects workload labels ("app.kubernetes.io/name" and "keptn.sh/workload") on a resource, a KeptnWorkloadInstance (kwi) resource will be created.
+When the Lifecycle Toolkit detects workload labels ("app.kubernetes.io/name" and "keptn.sh/workload") on a resource, a KeptnWorkloadInstance (kwi) resource is created.
 Using this resource you can watch the progress of the deployment.

 ```shell
 kubectl get keptnworkloadinstances -n podtato-kubectl